CINCINNATI - Judy Jones says she knows how hard it is for people who are sexually abused by priests to come forward.

 “I grew up in southeast Ohio and my brother was sexually abused.
 My parents wouldn’t even believe their own son,” said Jones, Midwest Director of the Survivors Network of those Abused by Priests (SNAP).
 “That’s why I’m here.”

-Jones and other victims advocates sat in federal court Monday to show support for the man who was 10 years old when he was allegedly molested by Rev. Robert Poandl 22 years ago.
+Jones and other victims advocates are coming to federal court this week to show support for the man who was 10 years old when he was allegedly molested by Rev. Robert Poandl 22 years ago.

 “I’m here to support the victim and the family and sit on their side.
 Typically the priest has a lot of supporters on their side,” said Jones.

 Jones said most priest-child sex abuse cases don’t get to trial.

 “It’s rare.
 When it does, we want the victim and the family to know they’re not alone.
 I’ll be here for as long as it takes,” Jones said.

 There are almost 4,000 credibly accused priests on a list at BishopAccountability.org , Jones said, and “not many of them get prosecuted.”

 She said many victims – especially males – are reluctant to come forward.

 In Poandl’s case, the alleged victim didn’t tell anyone about the assault for 18 years, according to court records.